Our School App Stay connected on the go...

 Do You Love Literature?

-Lourdes Oppong is a Year 12 student at Hornsey Sixth Form, and has a passion for literature.
+Lourdes, is a student at Hornsey Sixth Form, and has a passion for literature.
 I spoke to her about how this passion has been developed through the mentoring she receives from The Access Project.

 What made you chose English literature as the subject you wanted to receive tutoring in?